Private, In-Home Tutoring in Littleton, New Hampshire

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Littleton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Littleton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Littleton School District uses the NH College and Career Ready Standards as the basis for teaching and learning in all subject areas.
 The Standards provide educators with a clear sequence of learning objectives that help students master each topic.
 Core academics is supplemented by electives in arts, business, other interest-based offerings that connect students with their interest.
 The district’s goal is to ensure students are ready for post-secondary life and have had learning experiences that prepare them for it.
 As a result, students in the district are able to develop a lifelong love of learning that helps them remain interested in education and curious about the world around them.

 We currently cover the following Littleton-area school district: Littleton School District.